Hi there and welcome -

 It´s a well known fact that many photographers like to think of themselves or at least thrive to be "masters of light".

-I do like to challenge myself in facing the light directly and doing my best to control it, in the end however I´ll be the first to admit that in all practicality, light is my master.
-Whenever it exposes itself in one of its most beautiful forms, it is difficult for me to resist that urge to hunt it down and capture it.
+I do like to challenge myself in facing the light directly and doing my best to control it, in the end however I´ll be the first to admit that in all practicality, light tends to be my master, not the other way around!
+Whenever it exposes itself in one of its many beautiful forms, it is difficult for me to resist that urge to capture it and the feeling it evokes.

 I do appreciate traditional photography (in the sense of taking one shot and leaving it "as is", unedited) and admire the old masters as well as photographers still working with film today, but also see its technical and most of all, practical shortcomings, rendering it far less than ideal for my favorite type of scene.

-For my landscape, cityscape and architecture images I am always attracted by light, all the more so when it is gloriously filling natural and naturally beautiful places, ones which evoke a feeling of solitude, timelessness and sometimes even spiritual power.
+For my landscape, cityscape and architecture images I am often initially attracted by atmosphere and light of any given location, all the more so when it is gloriously filling natural (and naturally beautiful) places, ones which evoke a feeling of solitude, timelessness and sometimes even spiritual power.
 Scenes defined by LEDs and neon can be stunning as well - but obviously, nothing beats natural light in its endless shades of beauty.

 For portraits, I tend to prefer natural light as well, perhaps with a little added fill-light.

-Although I tend to find nature´s creations, locations and landscapes most fascinating, I can seldom resist the beauty of great technological and architectural achievements or the grandeur of modern urbanity.
+Although I tend to find nature´s creations, locations and landscapes most rewarding, I can seldom resist the beauty of great technological and architectural achievements or the grandeur of modern urbanity.

 In terms of equipment, I originally joined the "dark side" with my first (DX) Nikon, and never left.